The Bijvoet Center for Biomolecular Research at Utrecht University studies the relation between the structure and function of biomolecules.

 Mass spectrometry based proteomics enables the indentification and quantification of cellular proteins and their modified forms.
 The Biomolecular Mass Spectrometry and Proteomics group at the Bijvoet Center provides access to qualititave and quantitative proteomics analysis of proteins in complex samples.
 Instrumentation available includes advanced (2D)-HPLC and state-of-the-art mass spectrometers such as Thermo Scientific Q-Exactive Orbitraps and LTQ-Orbitraps and AB Sciex TripleTOF mass spectrometers.

-The Bijvoet Center has 950, 900, 750, 600 and 500 MHz spectrometers, equipped with cryoprobes and/or with a variety of special probes, for characterization of biomolecules in solution, their structure determination and dynamical and functional studies.
-All of the NMR instruments are state-of-the-art, digital Bruker spectrometers, suitable for all the standard pulse sequences Tailored pulse sequences for structural determination of high molecular weight proteins and other dedicated applications are available.
+The Bijvoet Center has 950, 900, 750, 600 and 500 MHz solution state NMR spectrometers, equipped with cryoprobes (600, 900 and 950 MHz) and a variety of other special probes, for characterization of biomolecules in solution, structure determination and dynamical and functional studies.
+All of the NMR instruments are state-of-the-art digital Bruker spectrometers, suitable for all the standard pulse sequences.
+Tailored pulse sequences for structural determination of high molecular weight proteins and other dedicated applications are developed and available.

 The Bijvoet Center for Biomolecular Research is part of the Instruct-NL national Instruct Centre in the Netherlands and has facilities for high-throughput mass spectrometry on proteins and peptides, X-ray crystal structure determination of biomolecules as well as small molecules and high-field NMR instrumentation for both liquid- and solid-phase NMR analysis of proteins.